nesteagle/FastAPI-Store-Web-App/README.md

 **Backend:** FastAPI with automatic OpenAPI documentation at `/docs`
 **Deployment:** Docker Compose orchestration for seamless development workflow

 This project demonstrates production-ready architecture with enterprise-grade authentication, payment processing, and responsive design.

-# TODO: ADD AZURE LINK TO DEMO SITE.
+A link to the demo build will be available soon.

 ---